 - Classes will take place in person at the designated time and location.
-The schedule will be available on Blackboard describing the contents of each class, including homework due dates, quizzes and exams. - Evaluation will be based on homework assignments, exams, quizzes and participation.
-Details in section Assessment. - Office hours will be held to provide addition guidance to students.
+The schedule will be available on Blackboard describing the contents of each class, including homework due dates, quizzes and exams.
+Lecture recordings will be available upon request. - Evaluation will be based on homework assignments, projects, quizzes, and participation.
+Assessment. - Office hours will be held to provide addition guidance to students.
 See section Office hours for details.